Consultations 301-262-5500

 How Does Contributory Negligence Affect Car Accident Cases?

-Posted on June 23, 2017 in Uncategorized
+Posted on June 23, 2017 in Car & Truck Accidents

 Car crashes might be an everyday occurrence in Maryland, but that doesn’t make it any easier to deal with when you find yourself the victim of a car accident.
 Even seemingly minor fender-benders can cause injuries that can take a long time (and a lot of money) to recover from.
 In these situations, car accident victims may wonder if they have any recourse.
 One option that might be available to some is to pursue a lawsuit based on negligence.